-The activity view shows the latest changes since your last login for your Favorite Projects.
+The activity view shows the latest changes since your last login for the current Project.
 At a glance, you can view changes to your items, track status on Requirements and Stories, and view warnings that highlight items that Atlas has identified may need action.